lm3nitro/Projects/Metasploit/Armitage.md

 ![Pasted image 20240425140017](https://github.com/lm3nitro/Projects/assets/55665256/c28d8173-afd6-4b73-8e76-5ae65012ba8e)

-Once the attack is successful, we can see that the image of the computer pc changes to show that it has been compromised.
+Once the attack is successful, I could see that the image of the computer pc changed to show that it had been compromised.

 ![Pasted image 20240425140151](https://github.com/lm3nitro/Projects/assets/55665256/33634aa2-40e3-4e4d-bdf4-39d75346a67a)